 The Professional Development Center is a collaborative effort with the Education Department and the Office of Graduate Admission at King's College, and teachers and administrators at schools within the Wyoming Valley.
-Instructors and course offerings are selected by members of an advisory board chaired by Dr. Denise Reboli, Chair of the Education Department, and Director of the Professional Development Center.
+Instructors and course offerings are selected by members of an advisory board chaired by Dr. Sunny Weiland, Program Director and Director of the Professional Development Center.

-Courses taken through the Professional Development Center may not normally be used for degree credit in the King's Master's of Education program.
+Courses taken through the Professional Development Center may be used for up to nine (9) credits of electives for degree credit in the King's Master of Education program specialization in Excellence in Teaching.
 Courses may be used in transfer for degree credit at other institutions, at the discretion of the individual institution.
 Act 48 credit is automatically processed by King's for all students who complete graduate courses, including PDC courses.
 For more information, visit www.kings.edu/pdc.